Guidance and support for neighbourhood plans

 Guidance on producing a Neighbourhood Plan

-Below are three documents which provide guidance on producing a Neighbourhood Plan in Central Bedfordshire:
+Below are two documents which provide guidance on producing a Neighbourhood Plan:

-Information on Government grants, direct help and guidance documents are available on the Locality (link opens in new window) website.
+Information on Government grants, direct help and guidance documents are available on Locality's Neighbourhood Planning website.
 Communities can also access free guidance and advice from the following organisations:

 - The Royal Town Planning Institute (link opens in new window)

 - The Campaign to Protect Rural England (link opens in new window)

 - Planning Advisory Service (link opens in new window)